oakwoodwolf/swdx-mod-docs/docs/Fragmotion/Animating.md

 Yours may look slightly different then mine due to some bugs with my version.
 You can ignore your XYZ coordinate, these are used in more advanced placement options for the character.
 Feel free to mess around if you would like.

-Applyto allows you to select where an "Image" or "Frame" edit you make goes You can open it's dropdown menu.
-Current frame is the image you are on now, frames before is everything before your image, after is everything after it's a bit self explanatory.
-Loop will be whatever the green, and red box say at the bottom on the player.
-Then All frames is every image, this is useful for when you want a characters eyes to always be open, you just make the edit on "All frames".
+Applyto allows you to select where an Frame edit you make goes You can open it's dropdown menu.
+Current frame is the frame currently viewed, frames before is everything before your frame inclusive, after is everything after the fame inclusive.
+Loop will be any frames within the red and green range in the player.
+Then All frames is every frame, this is useful for when you want a characters eyes to always be open, you just make the edit on "All frames".

 ![](img/A36.png)